 Glaze

-- Prepare the glaze.
-Part of what makes these bunny rolls taste like a Krispy Kreme Donut is the glaze that coats the orange bunny rolls.
+- Part of what makes these bunny rolls taste like a Krispy Kreme Donut is the glaze that coats the orange bunny rolls.
 It seals in the roll's fluffiness and adds more orange flavor.
 Add the glaze ingredients to a medium-sized mixing bowl.
 Use a whisk to whip it until it is smooth.

 - Dip the bunnies in the glaze.
 Use a spoon to make sure all areas are coated.
 Hold the bunny over the glaze for a few seconds so the excess glaze can drip off.
 Carefully place each roll on a piece of parchment paper.